The Rise of Alt-Labor: Organizing Outside Traditional Unions

 Jennifer Angarita is a first-generation immigrant and DREAM activist from Colombia and a graduate of Yale University.
 She is passionate about the intersection of worker and immigrant rights and has been active in advocating for the passage of the DREAM act and immigration reform.
 Currently, she is the National Worker Center Partnership Coordinator at the AFL-CIO in Washington, D.C., where she works to broaden the labor movement and to develop and deepen strategic collaborations between worker centers and organized labor.

-Activist and coalition builder Gregory Cendana is the first openly gay and youngest-ever Executive Director of the Asian Pacific American Labor Alliance and Institute for Asian Pacific American Leadership & Advancement.
-He also serves on the Executive Committee of National Council of Asian Pacific Americans, as Chair for Labor Coalition for Community Action and is the youngest General Board member of the AFL-CIO.
+Strategist, politico and coalition builder Gregory Cendana is the first openly gay and youngest-ever Executive Director of the Asian Pacific American Labor Alliance and Institute for Asian Pacific American Leadership & Advancement.
+He also serves as the Chair of National Council of Asian Pacific Americans, as Treasurer for the Labor Coalition for Community Action and is the youngest General Board member of the AFL-CIO.
 Gregory has been named one of Washington DC’s most influential 40-and-under young leaders, one of the 30 Most Influential Asian Americans Under 30 & the “Future of DC Politics”.
 Previously, he served as President of the United States Student Association (USSA), where he played an integral role in the passage of the Student Aid & Fiscal Responsibility Act and Healthcare & Education Reconciliation Act.
 In his spare time, Gregory enjoys singing karaoke, choreographing dances and trying to cook.
 Be a part of his journey by following him on twitter at @GregoryCendana.